ClarenceHoward/Maze-Generator-Solver/README.md

 ## Maze Generator

 With MazeGenerator as the current directory run **javac MazeGenerator.java** to compile the code.
 Then run **java MazeGenerator n**  , where n is the dimension of the square maze.
 Again, when generating large mazes you will need to increase the stack with the argument **-Xss1g**.

+# Credit
+Only Maze.java, Graph.java, GraphNode.java, GraphEdge.java, MazeGenerator.java were written by me.
+Everything else was provided by CS2210 at Western University.